-At $10/day, the MaxPass beats any photopass special out there for Disneyland Resort.
-It includes your ride photos, and any photos taken by photopass photographers.
+At $20/day, the MaxPass beats any PhotoPass special out there for Disneyland Resort, except possibly the military photopass option.
+It includes your ride photos and any photos taken by PhotoPass photographers.
 You only need one person to purchase MaxPass to take advantage of the photo services, even if they are not in the pictures.

-To get your photos when you have purchased MaxPass you will either have the photopass photographer scan the QR code on your phone, OR they can give you a green card that has a code for your to scan.
+To get your photos when you have purchased MaxPass you will either have the PhotoPass photographer scan the QR code on your phone, OR they can give you a green card that has a code for you to scan.
 You can save the cards and scan them all when you get back to your hotel at night if you prefer.

 For ride photos, you will need to get the code off the photo preview and type it into your app.
 We find it easiest to simply snap a picture of our preview photo and then enter them into the app each night.